OpenUAS/betaflight/docs/boards/Board - CrazyBeeF4FRPro.md

 ![CrazyBee F4 FR Pro back](images/CrazyBeeF4FRProBot.jpg)

 ## Description
-CrazyBee F4 FR Pro flight controller is a Highly integrated board(Receiver/4in1 ESC/OSD/Current Sensor) for 1~2S Whoop brushless types of racing drones.
-An example is the popular Trashcan
+The CrazyBee F4 FR Pro flight controller is a Highly integrated board(Receiver/4in1 ESC/OSD/Current Sensor) for 1~2S Whoop brushless types of racing drones.
+An good example is the popular Trashcan

 ## MCU, Sensors and Features